jakemcc/jakemccrary.com/source/_posts/2016-08-28-better-code-reloading-in-a-cloure-web-server.markdown

 problems happened about nine months ago and, since I didn't write this post back then, I've since forgotten these problems.
 Regardless, this project has been used since the beginning of this year and has helped make my team's development workflow smoother.
+If you are running into problems it might help you too.

 ### Usage